 In the past, teaching has been an isolating experience.
 We know now that not only do student outcomes improve when teachers are part of professional learning communities, but also when teachers are given the opportunity to take ownership of whole school improvement.
 When this happens, teachers are encouraged and valued for their contributions, making them feel empowered, motivated, inspired, needed and respected.
 All of these feelings lead to greater job satisfaction and therefore retention.

-Balancing a demanding work environment with a personal life is challenging for teachers, and can leave them struggling to find the time to do simple things like pick up their dry cleaning or get their car fixed.
+Balancing a demanding work environment with a personal life is challenging for teachers, and can leave them struggling to find the time to do simple things like pick up their children or get their car fixed.
 Some schools try to address this issue by giving teachers one late-start morning or early-dismissal afternoon each week, or distributing school-wide duties amongst all staff and not just between classroom teachers.
+Some other ideas to encourage a healthy work/life balance are:

 There is no one magic bullet for retaining teachers but we can try to make schools comfortable, creative, refreshing and exciting learning environments.
 Hopefully this will keep our nation’s best teachers in the classroom, providing the highest quality education possible.